Travel in Austria

 Antonio Vivaldi and Classical Music Performances in the Church

-Next to the church was a burial ground called Spitaler Gottesacker, where the famous composer Antonio Vivaldi was buried.
-In his memory, concerts featuring his music are regularly held in the church, in addition to other concerts by important Austrian artists such as Mozart.
+Next to the church stood a burial ground called Spitaler Gottesacker, where the famous composer Antonio Vivaldi lies buried.
+The church honors his memory by regularly hosting concerts featuring his music, along with performances of works by other important Austrian figures such as Mozart.
 You can attend classical music performances of Vivaldi’s works.
 The regularly held performance is called Vivaldi’s Four Seasons.
 Click to check for available seats and book tickets for the classical music performance held at St. Charles Church.

 Visiting St. Charles Church

 There is an entrance fee to enter the church.
 Inside the church, besides the spectacular design, there is an elevator to a viewing area at a height of 32.5 meters.
-From there, you can see the ceiling decorations up close and be truly impressed by the beauty of the church.
+From there, you get a close view of the ceiling decorations and truly admire the beauty of the church.

 Operating Hours: